Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSNamedLocationPolicy.md

           IncludeUnknownCountriesAndRegions : False
 ```

-This command creates a new country named location policy in Azure AD.
+This command creates a new country or region named location policy in Azure AD.

 ## PARAMETERS